CVCC announces partnership with automotive dealership

-“The support of Everett Chevrolet GMC Buick Cadillac for our automotive programs is a critical step in the right direction for maintaining excellence and relevance of our workforce valued credentials,” said Garrett Hinshaw, CVCC president.
+“The support of Everett Chevrolet GMC Buick Cadillac for our automotive programs is a critical step in the right direction for maintaining excellence and relevance of our workforce valued credentials,” said CVCC President Garrett Hinshaw.
 “This partnership will allow us to enhance the quality of the talent pipeline that we can produce for the automotive dealers in this region.
 It is the support of businesses like Everett Chevrolet that allows us to continue our commitment to excellence for our community even during the most difficult of times.”

 David Everett, owner of Everett Chevrolet GMC Buick Cadillac, believes these types of partnerships that involve the community are what his organization has been about since its inception in 1957.

 “We’re just really proud to be a part of it and that CVCC would invite us,” Everett said.
-“CVCC has a really proficient and well-run automotive operation here.
-I think it’s a good partnership for both us and the community.”
+“CVCC has a really proficient and well run automotive operation here.
+I think it’s a good partnership for both us and the community.
+It helps the students, the businesses and the communities.
+It’s a really big sense of pride for us.
+We’re happy to be a part of it.
+I hope we can be a part of it for as long as CVCC has a program.”

 CVCC Foundation chair David Sain, who played a key role in securing the partnership between CVCC and Everett Chevrolet GMC Buick Cadillac, is excited about the potential for both sides to benefit from this affiliation.